Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

-The precursor paper of Beer et al. (46) showed the interest of this technique to handle ultra-low amount of DNA within droplets and thus increase even more the detection limits obtained with qPCR.
+The precursor paper of Beer et al. (46) showed the interest of this technique to handle ultra-low amounts of DNA within droplets and thus increase even more the detection limits obtained with qPCR.
 Indeed, with 10 pL droplets, a single DNA copy could be amplified.
-At the end of qPCR reaction, fluorescent droplets are counted and Poisson distribution is finally used to determine thus the absolute number of templates in droplets.
+At the end of the qPCR reaction, fluorescent droplets are counted and Poisson distribution is finally used to determine thus the absolute number of templates in droplets.

 Now, digital PCR (dPCR) is commercialized through several companies and is specially used for ultra-sensitive detection.
 Nevertheless, dPCR requires longer thermalisation times to obtain a homogenous thermalisation between all the generated droplets after their transfer in PCR tube.